Post-Industrial Oneiric Archaeology

 Date: 2019

 Medium: Augmented reality scenography.
-Mixed media; custom wooden box, glass and metal objects, reflective elements.
-LCD screen, Raspberry Pi, electronics.
+Mixed media; custom wooden box, wood and metal objects, reflective (glass) elements.
+LCD screen, player (Raspberry Pi), lights, electronics.

 Loop duration: 3'30"